 We spent the next night in Trabzon where it took some effort to find beer but we managed and I willed myself onto the dancefloor.

-We ended up sleeping next to an old monastery build into the mountain and visiting it in the morning.
+We ended up sleeping next to an old monastery built into the mountain and visiting it in the morning.

 Honestly, Turkey would have been a great stop if we didn’t then spend the next 4 hours in line at the border to get into Georgia.
 On the plus side I got my first experience with bribing an official!
 He wanted to search the car thoroughly but he was doing the universal money finger rub signal and I passed him a few dollars worth of leftover Turkish flim flams and suddenly searching the car wasn’t so important.